Analysis of Angular-Differential Post-Processing Algorithms for Exoplanet Direct Detection with a Photonic Lantern Nuller: Background

 \subsection{Comparative Problems}

-The rotational dependence of the PLN PSFs, compared with the rotational invariance of the coronagraphs at their optimal throughputs, can be characterized by taking normalized inner products of the PSFs from both instruments at different sky angles.
-This captures the overlap between PSFs at different angular orientations.
+The overlap between PLN PSFs, compared with that of coronagraphic PSFs at their optimal throughputs, can be characterized by taking normalized inner products of the PSFs from both instruments at different sky angles.
+This captures the similarity between PSFs at different angular orientations.
 For the coronagraph, a single PSF at a given separation is rotated to angles $\phi_1$ and $\phi_2$.
 These rotated PSFs are then flattened and normalized before taking the dot product.
 For the PLN, the 1D PSFs are inherently functions of their separations and angles.
 They are normalized and dotted to obtain the correlation.

 For coronagraphs, the correlation between PSFs at nearby angles is low at higher separations but higher at smaller separations.
 For the PLN, which operates only at small separations, the correlation at nearby positions is still high, but it decreases more rapidly as a function of angle than for a coronagraph operating at the same separation (Fig. ~\ref{fig:Psf_dot_products}).